 Compositional analyses were done to establish the nutritional adequacy of cotton line COT102, and to compare it to the non-transformed control line Coker 312 and commercial varieties of cotton.
-The constituents measured were protein, fat, carbohydrate, ash, moisture, fibre, fatty acids, amino acids, minerals and the anti-nutrients gossypol and cyclopropenoid fatty acids.
+The constituents measured were protein, fat, carbohydrate, ash, moisture, fibre, fatty acids, amino acids, minerals and the antinutrients gossypol and cyclopropenoid fatty acids.

-No differences of biological significance were observed between the transgenic cotton line and its non-GM counterpart.
-Several minor differences in key nutrients and other constituents were noted however these differences were minor and were determined not to have any biological significance or raise any food safety concerns.
+No differences of biological significance were observed between the transgenic cotton line and its non-transgenic counterpart.
+Several differences in key nutrients and other constituents were noted, however these differences were minor and do not to raise any food safety concerns.
 On the whole, it was concluded that food from cotton line COT102 is equivalent in composition to that from other commercial cotton varieties.